Petrov-connect/FUNDAMENTALS/README.md

-# Exercise from Java Programming Book by Svetlin Nakov
+# Exercise from Java Programming Book